element-hq/ems-docs/ee-installer/src/install-poc.md

 ### Certificates without letsencrypt

-If you have certificates for your Element fqdn and Synapse fqdn already, then you can simply place the `.crt` and `.key` files in the certs directory under the installer directory.
+If you have certificates for your Element fqdn, Synapse fqdn, and Dimension fqdn already, then you can simply place the `.crt` and `.key` files in the certs directory under the installer directory.
 Certificates in the certs directory must take the form of `fqdn.cert` and `fqdn.key`.